Celebrity Millennium in Port

 So now you need to ask yourself a few questions to determine which class of camera you might want to look at:

-Are many of your photos wildlife shots?
-Superzooms and DSLRs would be good choices.
+- Are many of your photos wildlife shots?
+Superzooms, MIrrorless or DSLRs would be good choices.
 If your wildlife moves quickly, stick to a DSLR.

 Have I missed a category or camera?
 Let me know what other considerations go into a successful camera purchase!

 Apply for a loyalty card for your pre/post cruise stay.
 Somtimes you can get in earlier or stay late.